Phil Hawes: Bellator MMA

 After his loss to Marquez, Hawes took two years off and moved to Thailand to train Muay Thai and competed in competitions there.
-On April 22, 2018, in the MAX Muay Thai Stadium, he won by decision (unanimous), Reza Goodary an Iranian fighter.
+On April 22, 2018, in the MAX Muay Thai Stadium, he won by unanimous decision against Reza Goodary, an Iranian fighter.

 Hawes faced Michael Wilcox on June 14, 2019 at Bellator 222.
 He won the bout via doctor stoppage after the first round when Wilcox was ruled unable to continue.

 Brave Combat Federation

 Signing with Brave Combat Federation, scoring a first-round submission over Dominik Schober at Brave CF 30, in India, and a TKO victory over Yuri Fraga less than two months later, at Brave CF 34, in Slovenia.